automatecloud/docker-ddc-vagrant/README.md

 openssl genrsa -out UCPkey.pem 2048
 ```

-* Use the CA to create a key pair and csr for the UCP server
+* Use the CA to create a key pair and csr for the UCP server. you should use the CA name ucp.docker.vm!

 ```
-openssl req -subj "/CN=ucp.andreasmac.local" -new -key UCPkey.pem -out UCP.csr -sha256
+openssl req -subj "/CN=ucp.docker.vm" -new -key UCPkey.pem -out UCP.csr -sha256
 ```

 * Use the CA to sign the UCP CSR